RedisLabs/redislabs-docs/content/rs/_index.md

 {{< /tab >}}
 {{< tab tabNum="3" >}}

-RS enables the use of Redis AOF (Append-Only File) every second or on every write, or (RDB) snapshots of your dataset every 1, 6, or 12 hours to persistent storage.
+Redis Enterprise enables the use of Redis AOF (Append-Only File) every second or on every write, or (RDB) snapshots of your dataset every 1, 6, or 12 hours to persistent storage.
 In addition, you can back up your dataset periodically or on-demand to an FTP server, network storage or cloud storage service.